aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 * Profile is reciprocally gender-compatible with the viewer
 * Target has not previously been consumed by the viewer

+### Explore randomization

+Explore must randomize eligible profiles before they are shown.

+The database must first apply all normal Explore eligibility rules.

+Eligible candidate selection must not rely on stable ordering such as `created_at`.

+Each Profile has a `random_shuffle_key` used for candidate ordering.

+The shuffle key must be refreshed periodically through the `refresh_explore_shuffle_keys` scheduled job.

+The exact refresh schedule is configurable.

+For each Explore candidate request:

+1. Filter eligible profiles in the database.
+2. Order/select candidates using `random_shuffle_key`.
+3. Fetch only a capped candidate set.
+4. Shuffle that candidate set in application code.
+5. Serve profiles from the shuffled set one at a time.

+The candidate-set cap must come from `explore_candidate_pool_limit`.

+The implementation must not use expensive full-table per-request random ordering such as `ORDER BY RANDOM()` for normal Explore.

+The exact candidate-pool limit is not yet finalized and must not be hardcoded.

 ### Explore filters

 MVP Explore screen controls include: